-With smarts once again being cool, there’s no denying that nerdy names are finally making a renaissance!
+With smarts once again being cool, there’s no denying that nerdy names and science names are finally making a renaissance!
 Whether you’re expecting a boy or a girl, and whether you want to give a nod to your love of science, mythology, history, or great literature, this list of awesomely nerdy names will have you covered.

 Jump straight to nerdy names for boys or girls inspired by: